ash-bergs/ash-bergs/README.md

 I'm Ash.
 I'm a full stack engineer with a passion for UX design and accessibility.
 I love creating educational apps and experiences.

-- ⚒ I’m currently working on ...
-A flashcard studying app!
+- ⚒ I’m currently working on ... my [Blog](https://dev.to/ash_bergs) and flashcard studying app
 - 📚 I’m currently learning ...
-Design theory and Illustrator
+Jest testing and Adobe Illustrator
 - 👯 I’m looking to collaborate on ...
-React/Python & more
+React/Python & more!
-- 🤔 I’m looking for help with ...
-Python🐍
+- 🤔 I’m looking for help with ... thinking modularly
 - 💬 Ask me about ... almost anything!
-- 📫 How to reach me: ... **ashizbergs@gmail.com**
+- 📫 How to reach me: ... **bergsma.ash@gmail.com**
+- 📖 I'm currently reading...
+[The Victorian Internet](https://www.amazon.com/Victorian-Internet-Remarkable-Nineteenth-line/dp/162040592X) by Tom Standage
 - ⚡ Fun fact: ...
-I'm an avid knitter 🧶
-- 📖 I'm currently reading...
-Chartography: The Weird and Wonderful World of Infographics by Stephen Wildish
+I love knitting 🧶